YogeswaraReddy45/Arbitrary_Precision_Calculator/README.md

 The function:

 1. Checks for `+` or `-` sign.
-2. Reads each character.
+2. Reads each character of the number.
-3. Validates whether it is a digit.
+3. Validates whether the character is a digit.
 4. Converts the character into an integer digit.
 5. Inserts the digit into the linked list.

-Invalid characters result in `NOT_A_VALID_DIGIT`.
+If an invalid character is found, `NOT_A_VALID_DIGIT` is returned.

 ---